Last updated: 18 April 2022

 - Fax: If you send by fax ensure you keep the ‘facsimile sent’ confirmation.

-If I use a service firm, should I send the letter to a home or business address?
+Should I have the Letter served to a home or business address?

 If delivery is not possible, because they are either refusing to accept delivery or claiming they are not available, the server must leave the letter where the person can see it and explain to them that it is an important legal document relating to the debt.
 Then the server will need to sign an affidavit confirming they have served the Letter of Demand.

-What evidence do I have that the Letter of Demand was received?
+What evidence do I have that the Letter was received?

 Evidence of receipt of the Letter of Demand is a requirement of the court.
 This is needed to demonstrate two key elements: